Table Of Contents

 Cisco Nexus 1010 Management Software Release Notes, Release 4.2(1) SP1(2)

 This document describes the features, limitations, and caveats for the Cisco Nexus 1010 management software.
-Use this document in combination with documents listed in the "Available Documents" section.
+Use this document in combination with documents listed in the "Obtaining Documentation and Submitting a Service Request" section.

 Part Number Revision Date Description

 Added DNS Resolution to the Limitations and Restrictions section.

 This document includes the following information about the Cisco Nexus 1010 management software.

 This section describes the following new software features:

 The Cisco Nexus 1010 management software controls the virtual services and blades running on the Cisco Nexus 1010 Virtual Services Appliance.
 These include up to four Cisco Nexus 1000V VSMs and a Cisco Network Analysis Module (NAM).

 Cisco Nexus 1010 software is pre installed as an ISO image that includes the following components:

 This is the Cisco Nexus 1010 Management Software.